Back to School Sale: $100 OFF Sitewide Shop now

 Anti-Perspirants

 The first easily accessible treatment for hyperhidrosis is antiperspirants.
-These agents reduce the production of sweat by the glands and also block the ducts to prevent the sweat from coming up on the skin’s surface.
+These agents reduce sweat production by the glands and block the ducts to prevent sweat from coming up on the skin’s surface.

 Aluminum chloride is the most commonly used ingredient for this purpose.
 Therefore, pay attention to the ingredients of the deodorants you buy to see if they can help you with excessive sweating.